 You have always wanted to know what “she could do”, but you know the streets and highways are not the place.
 NASA gives you and your car an easy, safe, and affordable way to get on the track!
-No speed limits, no pedestrians, no stoplights, no soccer moms piloting SUV’s with a smartphone in one hand and a coffee in the other… but best of all-no tickets.
+No speed limits, no pedestrians, no stoplights, no soccer moms piloting SUV’s with a smartphone in one hand and a coffee in the other… but best of all – no tickets.
 The NASA High Performance Driving Event provides you with an experienced instructor to help guide you through the event, one on one, as you learn how to handle your car at the limit.
-You set your own goals and go as fast as you feel comfortable going.
-You can progress as far as you wish in your own car at your own pace, become a safer driver on the street, and have a blast along the way!
+You set your own goals and only go as fast as you feel comfortable going.
+Progress as far as you wish in your own car at your own pace, become a safer driver on the street, and have a blast along the way!
 NASA HPDE is “the best money you will ever spend on your car.”

-Anyone who is a member of NASA (or a NASA sanctioned car club) may participate.
-Minimum age is 18 (16 with parental consent).
+Anyone who is a member of NASA may participate.
+Minimum age is 18 (or under 18 with parental consent).
 Many different types of people enter our events.
 The number of women who are taking our courses has steadily increased and most are very eager to enhance their driving skills.
-A lot of husbands and wives also team up and use only one car which makes it a little bit more convenient.
+A lot of husbands and wives also team up and use only one car which makes things more convenient.
 There are many teenagers and young adults who receive a school entry compliments of their parents who want to teach their kids to be safer drivers.
 Note- All passengers must be at least 18 years old.
 Please see the CCR.

-We have four HPDE groups, which means we run four groups of cars on the track in three or four sessions each per day, and classroom sessions in between.
+We have four HPDE groups, which means we run four groups of cars on the track in four track sessions each per day, and classroom sessions in between.
 Sessions last approximately 20 to 30 minutes, depending upon the event.
-Run groups are based almost entirely on driver experience and skill.
+Run groups are based entirely on driver experience and skill: